Is an invoice a legal document?

 Invoices vs Legal Contracts

-Understanding the difference between invoices and legal contracts will equip you with more information and enhance your ability to manage your company’s financial health.
+Understanding the difference between invoices and legal contracts will equip you with more information and enhance your ability to manage your companyโs financial health.
+Invoices are formal documents that list the products or services provided by a business to its customers, emphasizing the transactional aspect and recording the goods or services rendered rather than establishing a legally binding agreement.